• Home

 About This Version

-Tony Bennett recorded “Undecided Blues” on 2001 for Playin’ With My Friends: Bennett Sings The Blues.
+Tony Bennett recorded “Undecided Blues” in May 2001 for his album Playin’ With My Friends: Bennett Sings the Blues.
+Rob Mathes wrote the arrangement and Gray Sargent, a member of the Ralph Sharon Quartet, was featured on guitar.

-“Undecided Blues,” as well as Playin’ With My Friends: Bennett Sings The Blues, is available from Apple Music.
+“Undecided Blues,” as well as Playin’ With My Friends: Bennett Sings the Blues, is available on Apple Music.

-Filed Under: Song of the Day Tagged With: Jimmy Rushing, Playin' With My Friends: Bennett Sings The Blues, Tony Bennett
+Filed Under: Song of the Day Tagged With: Gray Sargent, Jimmy Rushing, Playin' With My Friends: Bennett Sings The Blues, Rob Mathes, Tony Bennett

 • 1